 My Educational Philosophy

 As an AMI trained Montessori directress, my own educational philosophy is deeply influenced by the work of Dr. Maria Montessori, a physician, anthropologist, and pedagogue, who developed a method of education in Italy in the early 1900s, while she was working with young children in a housing project in inner city Rome.
 It is a thoughtful, comprehensive curriculum, which emerged from Montessori’s work of studying children from various racial, cultural, and socio-economic backgrounds for more than fifty years.
-Maria Montessori recognized that the child possesses within himself an inner teacher and has a mind that is able to absorb information effortlessly.
+Maria Montessori recognized that children possess an inner teacher and have minds that are capable of absorbing information effortlessly.
 The trained teachers (referred to as “directresses” or “guides” in the Montessori environment) observe the children and present lessons based on each child’s interests and abilities.
 The ingenious Montessori didactic materials are designed in a way that is self-correcting, which allows for the child to ultimately educate himself.
 The Montessori method is holistic in nature, as the curriculum is not solely focused on academic growth, but also emotional, social, and physical development.
 The goal of the Montessori classroom is to foster the child’s natural desire to learn, to establish the ability to concentrate, to cultivate independence—all in an orderly, aesthetically pleasing environment.
 It is also about raising creative, capable, joyful, socially conscious, and culturally informed citizens of the world.
 For more information about Maria Montessori and her life’s work, check out the Association Montessori Internationale’s website at: www.ami-global.org and the American Montessori Society's website at: https://amshq.org/.

 In addition to the pedagogy of Dr. Maria Montessori, I find myself profoundly inspired by the work of Psychologist Loris Malaguzzi, Founder of the Reggio-Emilia approach to early childhood education.
 Other notable educationalists and thinkers who have helped me along my journey toward becoming more well-versed in issues surrounding critical theory + critical pedagogy + educational equity are: bell hooks, Paulo Freire, Gloria Ladson-Billings, Geneva Gay, Donaldo Macedo, Sonia Nieto--among many others!